The present perfect with avere

 Tu haiHai provato delle emozioni forti.
 (You felt strong emotions.)

 Lui/lei haHa provato rabbia.
-(He/She felt anger. )
+(He/she felt anger. )

 Noi abbiamoAbbiamo provato tristezza.
 (We felt sadness.)